 Being affected by insomnia, this story resonates with me in a personal way.
-Long Dream challenges the concept of reality and one’s existence in this reality through Tetsuo’s struggle to cling onto who he is as a person and the transitive state of his body.
+Long Dream challenges the concept of reality and one’s existence in this reality through Tetsuo’s struggle to cling to who he is as a person and the transitive state of his body.
 As months turn into years and even decades during Tetsuo’s dreams, he struggles to remember the most basic of details about the previous day, or even where he is, through his warped sense of time.
-This tale questions the defining qualities of how time can be experienced by individuals and that time could be less a law but more a concept, rendering these as subject to more subjective interpretation based off our consciousness and individual levels of understanding.
+This tale questions the defining qualities of how time can be experienced by individuals and that time could be less a law and more a concept, rendering these subject to more subjective interpretation based on our consciousness and individual levels of understanding.

 His body’s progressive evolution brought on over the thousands of years of life he has experienced brings an unnatural valley effect, a creature so closely resembling human’s natural evolutionary paths to evoke a primal fear that resides deep within.
 (Jim)

-Dissection Chan‘s Ruriko Tamiya is a larger than life caricature of Ito’s other female roles.
-All the subtle fetishistic nuances peppered through out his work positively explode from the page of this story.
+Dissection Chan‘s Ruriko Tamiya is a larger-than-life caricature of Ito’s other female roles.
+All the subtle fetishistic nuances peppered throughout his work positively explode from the page of this story.
 Ruriko is a woman with a burning need to be dissected for sexual gratification.
 Graduating from slicing and dicing wild animals in her youth, she now chases down her poor, bemused childhood friend so he may dissect her… Joining dating site after dating site in order to find her surgeon soul mate… Will Ruriko ever get her wish?
 Or is she destined for a karmic demise?

 This is a gruesome yet captivating tale that leaves you with the old saying “it takes all sorts” hopping around your head long after you’ve turned the page.
 (Kanto)

-With Used Record as my favourite, there is not much of a surprise that the second music inspired horror story comes as another personal favourite.
+With Used Record as my favourite, there is not much of a surprise that the second music-inspired horror story comes as another personal favourite.
 However, in this case, the music feels more like a side note to the absurdity that is Billions Alone.
 This is one of Ito’s tales that really amp up in a short time, with a small event contributing to a possible killer becoming a global struggle while morbid constructions of people stitched together start appearing across Japan.

 Even more chilling?
 That last panel to me is one of the most impactful the mangaka has ever penned!
 (Adam)